Twin infant boys found dead inside car in South Carolina

-The children were found inside a vehicle.
+The children were found inside a small SUV, which the coroner said was a "family car."
 Both were pronounced dead at the scene.

-Deputies said at this time it’s unclear if there is any involvement by the staff of Sunshine House.
+Rutherford said the daycare staff was not involved or complicit in the death.

+When asked by reporters, Rutherford wouldn't say who had driven the children to the daycare, other than saying it was a "parent," citing the ongoing investigation by the Richland County Sheriff's Department.
+She said at this point, it's not known if this was an unfortunate accident, so she does not want to identify anyone until it's clear what actually happened.

 As the tragic news unfolded, News 19 witnessed strangers surround the scene to pray for the family.